 In Nursery and Reception planning is implemented using ‘Development Matters’ from the Early Years Foundation Stage Document.
 This relates to ‘Understanding of the World.’

 In Years One to Six, we use the National Curriculum as the basis of our curriculum planning and deliver Design Technology lessons within the context of a topic.
 This enables children to make cross-curricular links with their learning.
 It also provides meaningful opportunities for children to apply basic skills, such as writing and maths, to their Design Technology learning.
-Here are some examples of the exciting topics we cover at Hillcross:

 - enable children to gain knowledge and understanding of technological processes and products, their manufacture and their contribution to our society;